Best OfGuidesTour ScheduleMap

 Unlike many famous venues, Royal Birkdale appears in GSPro under its own name: Royal Birkdale Golf Club, built by designer GrapelFarmer.

-The course is free to download — no Patreon subscription needed.
+The course is free to download with no Patreon subscription needed.
 Search for “Royal Birkdale” in the GSPro course browser, or start from its page on The Course View to see the scorecard and yardages first.

 Recommended Settings

 Birkdale is a links course, and wind is its defense.
-Its fairways run through flat valleys between big dunes — players call it the fairest links on the Open rota because you get level lies — so if you turn the wind down, it plays gentler than an Open venue should.
+Its fairways run through flat valleys between big dunes (players call it the fairest links on the Open rota because you get level lies), so if you turn the wind down, it plays gentler than an Open venue should.
 Our settings for an Open-week feel:

 Wind